galaxyproject/galaxy-hub/src/admin/config/apache-proxy/index.md

 </Location>
 ```

-This should be added to the existing <tt>&lt;Location "/"&gt;</tt> block if you already have one, and adjusted accordingly if you're serving Galaxy from a subdirectory.
+This should be added to the existing `&lt;Location "/"&gt;` block if you already have one, and adjusted accordingly if you're serving Galaxy from a subdirectory.

 Note: If you use a version of mod\_xsendfile older than 0.10, use "<<nwwl(XSendFileAllowAbove)>> on" instead of "<<nwwl(XSendFilePath)>> /"

-Finally, set <tt>apache_xsendfile = True</tt> in the <tt>[app:main]</tt> section of <tt>config/galaxy.ini</tt> and restart Galaxy.
+Finally, set `apache_xsendfile = True` in the `[app:main]` section of `config/galaxy.ini` and restart Galaxy.

 ## Proxying multiple galaxy worker threads

-If you've configured multiple threads for galaxy in the <tt>config/galaxy.ini</tt> file, you will need a <tt>ProxyBalancer</tt> to manage sending requests to each of the threads.
+If you've configured multiple threads for galaxy in the `config/galaxy.ini` file, you will need a `ProxyBalancer` to manage sending requests to each of the threads.
 You can do that with apache configuration as follows:

 ```
 #!highlight apache